laristra/flecsi/flecsi-tutorial/03-index-spaces/README.md

 This allows different specialization developers to use nomenclature and interfaces that best reflect the intended use of their projects.
-As an example, the vertex and cell types defined with our simple mesh both have "print" methods that print a user-defined string and the entity's id.
+As an example, the vertex and cell types defined with our simple mesh both have *print* methods that print a user-defined string and the entity's id.
 Although these particular types are relatively trivial, an actual specialization type may expose interfaces that are arbitrarily complex.